 Compartment syndrome usually occurs in the arms or legs, commonly after bone breaks.
 The muscles around the break begin to accumulate pressure that needs to be relieved.
 The only way to do this quickly is to perform a medical procedure called a fasciotomy, which means cutting into the muscle to relieve pressure.

 So, how can this be caused by doctors?

 Doctors and nurses should always understand the situation in front of them to the best of their ability.
 If their carelessness or negligence leads to them failing to diagnose or treat compartment syndrome, they should be held liable for any damage that results.

 Do not waste time wondering if your insurance is going to cover your expenses.
 If you have suffered because of the negligence of a healthcare professional, then you need to seek legal assistance.
-We know how hard it can be to pay of the medical bills that are piling up.
+We know how hard it can be to pay off the medical bills that are piling up.
 We want to help you recover compensation for those bills as well as for lost income if your injury keeps you from working.
-When you need a compartment syndrome attorney in Philadelphia, turn to the Weitz Firm.
+When you need a medical malpractice attorney in Philadelphia, turn to The Weitz Firm, LLC.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.